Last Updated on April 27, 2022 by Res Marty

 - Cons: Low memory, Limited navigation and mapping features, Paid subscription required for all communication features

-Although the inReach Mini is not technically a GPS, with it being a communication device first and a navigation device second, its plethora of features and extremely lightweight design makes it very popular with users.
+Although the inReach Mini is not technically a handheld gps unit, with it being a communication device first and a navigation device second, its plethora of features and extremely lightweight design makes it very popular with users.
+For this reason, it is still on my personal list of favorite gps models.
 Its primary function is satellite messaging and SOS, but it also pairs with a smartphone to offer rudimentary navigation on preloaded maps.
 In this age of minimalism, the Mini fits right in and, with its subscriptions, offers you to always stay in touch with your loved ones.

 - Weight: 7.4 ounces